paulroub/linky/README.md

     A date after which this link should no longer be displayed.

     Note that this will only take effect on a rebuild; there's no runtime JavaScript, etc. to disable a link that's already been deployed.

+- `category`

+    Links will be grouped by category (if any).
+Items without a category field will be grouped together at the top of the list; other items will be separated by category headers.

 ## Update Links with Decap CMS